-- If a building is burning, evacuation captains likely won’t grab paper rosters, tablets, or readers.
+- If a building is burning, evacuation captains are unlikely to instictively grab rosters, tablets, or readers.

 - Employees are likely to leave behind badges and/or phones in an emergency.

-- Without complete information, first responders will still need to enter burning building to verify that everyone is safe.
+- Without complete information, first responders must still enter burning buildings to verify that everyone is safe.

 - Emergencies by their very nature are unexpected and situations quickly get out of hand.

-However, having and practicing an emergency action plan will make sure you and your employees will be as safe as possible, no matter which mustering solution you choose.
+Keep in mind, people’s can behave unpredictably, especially if they feel their personal safety is threatened.
+However, having and practicing an emergency action plan will better ensure the safety of your employees by providing them guidance, no matter which mustering solution you choose.

 This blog was originally published in May 2016 and was updated to clarify various technical terms.